aifti/Active-Directory-CyberHomeLab/README.md

 On **2025-10-28** I migrated this from cloud VMs to **on-prem VirtualBox VMs** so I could fully control SSH, firewall rules, and network modes.

+Keep in mind, to do this on-prem, ideally you need some beefed-up specs to host this which is what I chose, my specs below:

+CPU: Intel I5-8400
+GPU: RTX 3060 (12GB) (shouldn't really matter what your GPU is really)
+RAM: 32 GB (Corsair Vengeance DDR4)
+STORAGE: 2 TB SSD SAMSUNG 870 EVO

+What really matters is your RAM amount, ideally 32 GB is highly recommended to host this on-prem project, and of course having extra space is always nice
 ---

 Lab Components